-Whether it’s to set up a meeting among the sales teams or between a potential customer and a sales person, sales force automation SFA software makes it possible, especially if the software has a CRM.
+Whether it’s to set up a meeting among the sales teams or between a potential customer and a salesperson, sales force automation SFA software makes it possible, especially if the software has a CRM.

+These links are customizable so each rep has their own individual link for connecting via meetings and appointments.
 The links are embeddable into email signatures.
 Even your marketing team can use booking links as they engage with and nurture leads.

 Schedule appointments faster by publishing your calendar online.
 Get more appointments and stay productive.

 Automated Sales Collateral

 Sales collateral or materials include content designed to connect with the lead and encourage them to make the sale.